fruit-bat/pico-radiolib-core1262-hf/README.md

 | 0–10 dB  | Normal                                |
 | <0 dB    | Weak but still decodable (LoRa magic) |

+### Frequency Error
+Anything less than 1Khz is fine.
+To put the above example into perspective:

+*96.875Hz / 867.2Mhz = 0.11 ppm*

 ## Working configuration for the Core1262-868M HF
 These are sample settings that are enough to get transmission and reception working:
 ```cpp